Collective rest is more than a break. It's a reset.

 FAQs

-As a pilot experiment, we’re learning along with you!
 If you have any questions that are not listed on this FAQ, please feel free to reach out to rachel@restofourlives.org.
 And, if applicable, we’ll also add the question/answer to this list for others after we share it with you!

-• Yes!
+Yes!
 Providing a week-off to all of your employees does not need to be a new model for your organization in order to be eligible for BREAKWEEK.

-• Yes!
+Yes!
 BREAKWEEK should be provided on-top of any existing/regular personal vacation time that an employee is eligible for in their role.

-• We completely understand that there are a number of nonprofits that have a critical need to operate with working staff 365 days a year, such as nursing homes. first responders, etc.
+We completely understand that there are a number of nonprofits that have a critical need to operate with working staff 365 days a year, such as nursing homes. first responders, etc.

-• This experiment is geared toward organizations that have at least 5 full-time employees as we believe implementing or piloting a practice (ie: a week-off) can be more complicated to achieve as easily with more employees.
-However, for example, if you have 4 full-time employees and 2 part-time employees, you are still eligible to apply for BREAKWEEK.
+This experiment is geared toward organizations that have at least 5 full-time employees as we believe implementing or piloting a practice (ie: a week-off) can be more complicated to achieve as easily with more employees.
+However, for example, if you have 4 full-time employees and 2 part-time employees, you are still welcome to apply for BREAKWEEK.
 We are open to creative structures as long as the employee count equals 5 full-time in some way.
 We encourage any organizations with less than 5 full-time employees to still pilot this experiment and create healthy organizational habits such as this one, and reach out to us if you have questions!

 OUT OF OFFICE: I'M RESTING